yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Trap**: _Poisons_. _Stepping_.

-The withered **corpse** of a man is stretched atop a large table.
+The withered **corpse** of a man is stretched atop a large butcher block.
 A **sconce** on the West wall burns twin blue flames over the West exit.
 Open **cupboards** stand at knee-height on the North wall.

 - **Corpse**: Dressed in the Red Robes of the Crimson Path.
+Looks at least two weeks dead.
   - There are no obvious wounds or markings, save for a green crust around the man's lip.
-  - The Azure Legion have placed the corpse here as a warning to any that cross the Fracture.
+  - He carries a white dagger made of petrified wood (d8).
-- **Sconce**: Entering or exiting through the West exit releases a poison gas spray, dealing d4 STR damage to anyone in the room (save to avoid losing consciousness).
+- **Sconce**: Passing beneath the flames releases a poison gas spray into the room, dealing d4 STR damage to anyone nearby (save to avoid losing consciousness).
 - **Cupboards**: Bare.
-The arrangement of the cupboards and the table make obvious that this room was once a communal kitchen.
+The arrangement of the cupboards and the block seem to imply that this room was once a communal kitchen.
-  - One has a false back that can be depressed, disabling the poison gas trap.
+  - One of the cupboards has a false back that can be depressed, disabling the poison gas trap for one minute.

 ### 5 - Study